ewels/clusterflow/docs/writing_pipelines_modules.md

 It's very easy to execute other code from within a wrapper perl script and will save you a lot of pain!

 ## Example module
 An example module comes bunded with Cluster Flow, containing some typical pseudocode which you can modify for your own uses.
-You can view it on GitHub [here](https://github.com/ewels/clusterflow/blob/master/modules/example_module "Browse the Cluster Flow example module code on GitHub").
+You can see it in your `modules` directory.

 ## Required command line flags
 All modules will be called directly by Cluster Flow before any cluster jobs are set up, to determine their required job parameters.
 Each module must return a value for the following command line flags: